Home » Heart Health » All You Need to Know About Running Heart Rate Zones

 The descriptions of each zone and possible applications are provided below.
 These do not apply if you exercise at a low heart rate.

-Your body learns to run at its lactate threshold in Zone 4 (ref. link).
+Your body learns to run at its lactate threshold in Zone 4.
 This is a challenging effort that, depending on intensity, you could only sustain for up to a 5K or for mile repeats when you should be working on quick twitch muscles.
 Your body needs rapid energy, probably from carbs, during this endeavor.

-Zone 5 (ref. link) is your maximal effort, and each session should not exceed five minutes.
+Zone 5 is your maximum effort, and each session should not exceed five minutes.
 This pace is appropriate for shorter speed exercises like 200- and 400-meter repeats and race finishes.
 You can get a decent breakdown of the zones above from this HR Zone Chart.

 As a runner, it’s crucial to know your resting heart rate and maximum heart rate while running.
 Below we outline the precise method of assessing your resting heart rate.